Accessible Birding

 Clearly there is a need to make hides and paths accessible to people who use wheelchairs… indeed it would be a great start, but this would still not help many people whose mobility is limited, nor those who have problems with sight, hearing etc. Until quite recently no organisation existed to focus on these problems and bring some pressure and information to bear.

-I have a vested interest having suffered from arthritis for 50 years.
+I have a vested interest having suffered from arthritis for 60 years.
 A condition that always makes walking a problem and can, at times, very severely limit the distance I can walk.
 A little thought at many reserves, parks and other public spaces would make a huge difference to me and, obviously, a great many other people.

-The needs of the wild world must come first of course, but that aside a little effort could make many places much more accessible than they are, to very many more, indeed the majority of, people.
+The needs of the wild world must come first of course, but that aside, a little effort could make many places much more accessible than they are, to very many more, indeed the majority of, people.
 Such improved physical access needs to be combined with greater sensitivity by all birders to those with special needs.
 The last thing any disabled person wants is to feel singled out for special treatment.
 I know of one birder who has great pain when walking who does not take advantage of a policy at a RSPB reserve which would make his birding a much more comfortable experience.
-He could drive the mile between the car park and the first hide – he does not do so because he prefers the pain to the other alternatives which are the accusing and disapproving looks of birders who walk the mile or the patronising smiles of those who realise that it is not idleness but disability that allows someone to drive there.
+He could drive the mile between the car park and the first hide – he does not do so because he prefers the pain to the other options, which are the accusing and disapproving looks of birders who walk the mile, or the patronising smiles of most of those few who realise that it is not idleness but disability that allows someone to drive there.

 So, disability access is an issue that calls for societal change.
 Society and its provision is the problem, not the person with a hearing aid, wheelchair, crutches, walking aid or a white stick.
 After all, if we settled for the average provision in all things most of us would look bizarre; wearing size 12 dresses and size 6 shoes, and this would be the men as well!